sjbennett123/scottjbennett/content/blogs/larp_boffer_notes.md

 The foam is often sold with an option for the foam to have an adhesive coating along the slit or to not.
 I generally get the adhesive backed for anchor points and the unadhesive for my blades.
 The adhesive makes the cost of the foam a bit more but it's worth it for some appications.
 Right now there are 2 big options for foam.
 3/4 Inch Wall foam from McMaster Carr or 5/8 Inch Wall foam from a hardware store.
 The McMaster Carr foam is really good in that it fits correctly on Kitespar and it is thicker so it lasts longer.
 It's not quite as good for CPVC weapons though becing that it's the thicker wall size it will be a thicker weapon.

 ### Bad
-- Pool Noodle - These break down very very fast. they are lighter than other foams because 3/8" Wall Thickness foam - The commo
+- Pool Noodle - These break down very very fast. they are lighter than other foams because of the huge bubbles in the foam.
 ### Good
 - Unifoam - Mcmaster carr 85735K66: "POLYURETHANE FOAM SHEET, 2" THICK, 24" X 48", CHARCOAL"

-\--
+### Tubular pipe insulation
   - 5/8" Wall thickness foam - used for CPVC boffers
-  - 4/3" Wall thickness foam - This is availible from mcmaster carr and is what I use for my Ultralight swords
+  - 3/4" Wall thickness foam - This is availible from mcmaster carr and is what I use for my Ultralight swords

 Order Foam from: [www.mcmaster.com](http://www.mcmaster.com/) ships fast from 3-5 days